It’s Monday, the day before Election Day 2022. I got out the vote early today, and by early, I mean 3:30am when I got up to go to work.

 All my siblings are charming, but I admit I am biased.
 John was charming in a way that would make women who knew better swoon.
 Handsome, athletic, driven, brilliant and armed at an early age with a sociopathic lack of conscience, John was an exhilarating and dangerous roller coaster to ride.
 As life would have it, he was the older sibling who showed up on the scene to “help” my mother when my father was dying of emphysema and lung cancer.
-“Help” meant that he was there to engage and challenge his teenaged baby brothers, Timothy and Nikolas (that’s me on the left—people often confused us even though our names only share two letters), who were the last left at home.
+“Help” meant that he was there to engage and challenge his teenaged baby brothers, Timothy and Nikolas (that’s me on the right—people often confused us even though our names only share two letters), who were the last left at home.
 And “help” is in quotes because his move to Arkansas from California wasn’t motivated by any sense of obligation or altruism.
 Narcotics officers were hot on his tail and he thought it best to let his California market fade away in his rearview mirror.

 John taught us all the things older brothers shouldn’t teach their younger siblings and a few that they absolutely should.
 The shoulds ran the range from expanding my literary horizons to knowing how to put my fist through wood if necessary.
 The should-not’s I won’t list, except for this one: if you want to score a million dollars, don’t try stealing it from one guy; instead, find a way to con a million people out of a buck.
 That was John, the consummate conman.